SteCodez/TheHangmanGame/README.md

 | I expect the game to show me the hangman escaping upon victory conditions being met. | The escape figure displayed as expected. | n/a | Yes. |
 | I expect the game to display all incorrect guessed letters for reference as the player progresses. | The incorrect guesses displayed as expected. | n/a | Yes. |

+#### Possible future additions

+* A timing system
+* More topics
+* A easy/medium/hard difficulty setting
+* A 2 player system allowing players to compete

 #### Unresolved problems